Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Open system, hydraulic
 These are also known as East Greenland-type pingos as they commonly occur there.

-They form in areas of discontinuous permafrost, typically in the base of valleys.
-Groundwater collects in the bottom of the valley, and begins to freeze and expand under **artesian pressure**, creating an ice lens between the active layer and the discontinuous permafrost.
-This ice lens creates a dome, expanding the ground and active layer upwards.
+Open system pingos form in areas of discontinuous permafrost, such as floors of valleys.
+Groundwater moves through the permeable talik and, through artesian pressure, feeds the ice core between the active layer and permafrost above, making the ice grow in size.
+Over time, the active layer above is pushed up, creating a dome of land above.

 #### Closed system, hydrostatic